 Facing family issues

 Advanced cancer changes the way family members relate to one another.
-Families that are able to solve conflicts well and family members who support each other do best in dealing with a loved one's cancer.
+Families that are able to solve conflicts well and family members who support each other do best in dealing with a loved one’s cancer.
 Families who found problem-solving hard in the past are likely to have more trouble dealing with this stressful situation.
-You may want to meet with a counselor and work together to plan how best to support each other and anticipate problems.
+You might want to meet with a counselor and work together to plan how best to support each other and anticipate problems.